 This should not be theoretical.
 One can be forgiven for presenting oneself under good light at a recruitment interview, a management review or for the corporate picture.
-But those playing with numbers to present better statistics, those who never want to announce bad news because it could be detrimental to their careers, those who never want to hear bad news because it would oblige them to make choices ; all those who repeatedly play the security circus in fact, should simply be gotten out the field as early as possible.
+But those playing with numbers to present better statistics, those who never want to announce bad news because it could be detrimental to their careers, those who never want to hear bad news because it would oblige them to make choices, those who hide all (possibly embarrassing) answers to simple questions behind pointless confidentiality rules; all those who repeatedly play the security circus in fact, should simply be gotten out the field as early as possible.
 A special mention will be given to those who always defer responsibility to someone else.
-They are frequently interested in the security field, where the culprit is known from the beginning ; we call it the "attacker".
+They are frequently interested in the security field, where the culprit is known from the beginning; we call it the "attacker".
 So final responsibility is never on them.
 But those who fail to assume responsibility cannot help.
-Trust implies liability8.
+Trust implies liability.

 This rough presentation may sound rude.
 It is.
 But the situations implied by security management are rude.
-Even trusted people failure9 should be taken into account, so we need to gather as much good will as possible in the first place or it leads no where.
+Even trusted people failure 10 should be taken into account, so we need to gather as much good will as possible in the first place or it leads no where.
 Again, this will sound familiar to law enforcement or financial accounting people where these behavioural skills are also determinant.